Betty Garde: Film

 Garde's first three credited Hollywood film roles are in the early "talkies" The Lady Lies (1929), Damaged Love (1930), and Queen High (1930).
 Among her more notable later performances are in the film noir productions Call Northside 777 (1948), in which she plays a prosecution witness whose testimony convicts an innocent man; in Cry of the City (1948) as Miss Pruett; and in Caged (1950), as a murderous prison inmate.

 Television

 Her television credits include playing Belle Starr on the January 27, 1952 episode of The Gabby Hayes Show.
-Garde also made appearances on The Honeymooners as the Kramdens' maid, Thelma; on The Real McCoys as a farmer, Aggie Larkin; and on two episodes of The Twilight Zone, including "The Midnight Sun", opposite Lois Nettleton.
+Garde also made appearances on The Honeymooners as the Kramdens' maid, Thelma; on The Real McCoys as a farmer, Aggie Larkin; on The Untouchables, as a maid in an episode starring Elizabeth Montgomery ("The Rusty Heller Story"); and on two episodes of The Twilight Zone, including "The Midnight Sun", opposite Lois Nettleton.

 Death

 Betty Garde died December 25, 1989, at the age of 84 in a hospital in Sherman Oaks, California.
 No cause was given and there were no immediate survivors.
-Her body was returned to her home state of Pennsylvania and interred at Westminster Cemetery in Bala Cynwyd.